SilentSegFault/BE_rougelike/README.md

     mkdir build && cd build
 ```

-Now use cmake to build this project (preferably with ninja or mingw make)
+Now use cmake to build this project (preferably with ninja or mingw-make)
 ```console
     cmake .. -G"Ninja"
 ```